- Style is aging well

 The 2020 GMC Canyon is not up to snuff in terms of safety.
 Its crash-test results are just so-so, and it lacks advanced active safety gear that could prevent accidents.
 We rate it just 2 out of 10, a disappointing figure.

-All models come with anti-lock brakes, six airbags, and a rearview camera, while a Driver Alert Package includes forward-collision and lane-departure warnings, but no automatic braking is available on any trim.
+All models come with anti-lock brakes, six airbags, and a rearview camera, while an optional package includes forward-collision and lane-departure warnings, but no automatic braking is available on any trim.

-Crash test ratings are not available yet for 2020, but the 2019 model received only four stars overall from the federal government last year with a three-star rollover rating, and the IIHS gave the Canyon “Acceptable” ratings in front and side tests along with a “Poor” headlight score.
-That should be discouraging for family-oriented buyers, many of whom are switching to midsize trucks with more options now available.
+The 2020 Canyon received only four stars overall from the federal government, including a three-star rollover rating.
+The IIHS gave the Canyon “Acceptable” ratings in front and side tests along with a “Poor” headlight score.
+That should be discouraging for family-oriented buyers, many of whom are switching to mid-size trucks with more options now available.

 2020 GMC Canyon